YonSci/yon_academic/_pages/about.md

 ---
 This page provides:

-   - _computer model guides/workflows and installation procedures_
+   - _computer model workflows and installation procedures_
    - _links to different scientific datasets and papers_
    - _data analysis and interpretation methods_